-- 1. Call the school office before 9:00 A.M.
+- 1. Call the school office (414-321-8540) or email cnosbisch@sje.school before 9:00 A.M.
 State your child's name and the reason for the absence. - 2.
 All absences, excused and unexcused, must be recorded in the legal attendance records kept by each homeroom teacher. - 3.
 It is the child's responsibility to meet the teacher(s) regarding assigned work missed due to the absence.
 Teachers are not required to provide student assigned work prior to a family vacation.